Antarctic Books - History - Recommended Titles

 Star bookLet Heroes Speak: Antarctic Explorers, 1772-1922

-An excellent and unique historical over-view of Antarctic voyages, from the very fist by Captain Cook in 1772 to the end of the heroic age when Shackleton died aboard the Quest at South Georgia in 1922.
+An excellent and unique historical over-view of Antarctic voyages, from the very first by Captain Cook in 1772 to the end of the heroic age when Shackleton died aboard the Quest at South Georgia in 1922.
 There are considerable quotes from diaries, ships' logs and published accounts of journeys so desperate that explorers ended up eating the rawhide lashings of their sleds, as well as their sled dogs.

-This book gives a hugely readable synopsis of each of the major journeys, why they happened, what they were trying to achieve and what conditions were like.
+This book gives a very readable synopsis of each of the major journeys, why they happened, what they were trying to achieve and what conditions were like.
 You can therefore choose which expedition you've have most liked to been on, and which you would have least liked - though these are often the most fascinating to read about.
 Highly recommended - Paul, webmaster.